Why We Are Divided and How We Stop Infighting

 - Is there any hope that we can unite as one people?

-- What compels our minds to seek quick categorization?
+- What compels our brains to seek group affiliation?

 - How are Us-vs-Them divisions created?